Take Back (film): Production

 Principal photography wrapped in August 2020.

+The film was shot in the Coachella Valley, during the COVID-19 pandemic.

 Release

 Shout!
 Studios acquired North American distribution rights to the film in February 2021.
 The film released theatres in the United States and to video on-demand and online retailers on June 18, 2021.

 Reception

-The film has a 20% rating on Rotten Tomatoes based on five reviews.
+Reviews of the film were mostly negative, with a 20% rating on Rotten Tomatoes based on five reviews.
+Most reviews focused on the slow pacing and generic setup.

 Phil Hoad of The Guardian awarded the film two stars out of five and wrote, "...this smalltown revenge thriller starts off well but takes a fatally long time to gather momentum."

 Alan Ng of Film Threat rated the film a 6.5 out of 10 and wrote, "It’s a great film to relax at home with and enjoy a steady stream of light suspense and action… and support up-and-coming stars."